hanss0n/Spotit/README.md

 2. Paste the link into the Spotify list URI/URL field at the top

-3. Press the Clustrify button and wait for a few seconds
+3. Press the Clustrify! button and wait for a few seconds

 4. Profit!